m15a/fnldoc/README.md

 If module specifies `version` or `_VERSION` keyword, documentation is placed under the directory which corresponds to the version.

 **Note!**
-Fenneldoc **runs your code**, so if your program has side effects those will be executed.
+Fenneldoc **runs your code**.
+It does so in a restricted environment, so if your program has side effects you will get an error.
+Use `--no-sandbox` or `:sandbox` option in config to override this behavior.

 ## Features